mashenoy-2025/ux-library/README.md

 - Basic accessibility features such as tab stops, color contrast, html semantics and labels are taken care but additional work is required to handle zoom (400%), mobile resolutions, forced colors settings.

 - Only basic button styles are added in global.css.
 Button styles come from the design system and should handle states like pressed, hover, and active.

+- While most of the text/strings used within the component are passed in via props by parent component.
+Localization of all the strings used within the component will need additional work.